adaltas/node-nikita/docs/content/metadata/debug.md

 # Metadata "debug"

 The `debug` metadata print detailed logs to the standard error output (`stderr`).
-It provides a quick and convenient solution to understand the various actions called, what they do and in which order.
+It provides a quick and convenient solution to understand the various actions called, what they do, and in which order.

 * Type: `boolean`
 * Default: `false`